 Pain is an inevitable part of childhood but we can help when it hurts.

 At Alberta Children's Pain Research Lab, we study how children's and parents' thoughts, feelings, and behaviours shape pain experiences over time.
 We work closely with an interdisciplinary team of clinicians and scientists in Calgary and around the world who are committed to understanding why pain becomes a problem for some children but not others.
 We look for ways to improve children's pain management and also learn from, and help, the families that pain touches.

 We focus our research on factors that we can directly change in psychological interventions.
 These factors include pain memories, attention, sleep, and how parents and children talk to each other following painful events.
 We believe that treatments for child pain can be improved and pain can even be prevented from becoming a problem in the first place.

 We also know that children do not suffer pain alone.
 Our research studies all include parents and seek to understand how parents' own thoughts and behaviours interact with those of their children to shape pain experiences.
 We believe that parents are the most powerful and effective intervention agents in their children's pain management.
 Changing the way that parents think, remember, feel, and respond to their child's pain can dramatically improve how their children experience pain.

 We conduct our research within a dynamic, interdisciplinary clinical setting at the Vi Riddell Pain Program at the Alberta Children's Hospital and the University of Calgary in Calgary Alberta, in the foothills of the awe-inspiring Canadian Rocky Mountains.

 We help as a team

 DR. MELANIE NOEL

-Dr. Melanie Noel is an Assistant Professor of Psychology at the University of Calgary and a full member of the Alberta Children's Hospital Research Institute and the Hotchkiss Brain Institute.
+Dr. Melanie Noel is an Associate Professor of Psychology at the University of Calgary and a full member of the Alberta Children's Hospital Research Institute and the Hotchkiss Brain Institute.
 She teaches and supervises within the CPA-accredited Clinical Psychology Graduate Program in the Department of Psychology at the University of Calgary.
 Her behavioural research lab is based within the Vi Riddell Children's Pain and Rehabilitation Centre at Alberta Children's Hospital.